ozeranskii/faststream/docs/docs/en/getting-started/context/custom.md

 In this case, the field becomes a global context field: it does not depend on the current message handler (unlike `message`)

 !!! tip
-    Alternatively you can setup gloval context objects in `FastStream` object constructor:
+    Alternatively you can setup global context objects in `FastStream` object constructor:

     ```python
     from faststream import FastStream, ContextRepo